tweedegolf/tweedegolf.github.io/_posts/2015-04-03-webvr-and-threejs.md

 <br>
 **About the camera in Threejs**

-The camera in Threejs is by default on the same hierarchical level as the root scene.
+The camera in Threejs is on the same hierarchical level as the root scene by default.
 Which is like a cameraman who is filming a play on a stage while standing in the audience; theoretically both the stage and the cameraman can move, independently of each other.

 If you add the camera to the root scene then it is like the cameraman stands on the stage while filming the play; if you move the stage, the cameraman will move as well.

 You can also add a camera to any 3D object inside the root scene.
-This is like the cameraman stands on a cart on the stage while filming the play; the cameraman can move independently of the stage, but if the stage moves the cameraman and her cart will move as well.
+This is like the cameraman standing on a cart on the stage while filming the play; the cameraman can move independently of the stage, but if the stage moves the cameraman and her cart will move as well.

-In our application the camera is fully controlled by the Oculus so it is best chose for the first scenario.
+In our application the camera is fully controlled by the Oculus, so the first scenario is the best option.

-This is even more true because we have applied rotations to the root scene (see in [this post](/2015/04/17/threejs-rotations/)).
+This is comes in handy, since we have applied rotations to the root scene (see in [this post](/2015/04/17/threejs-rotations/)).
 As a consequence, if we add the camera to the scene, the rotations of the scene will have no effect.
 Here is an example of a situation whereby the scene rotates while the camera is added to that same scene:

 <iframe width="500" height="360" src="https://www.youtube.com/embed/R2Ch397Ipps" frameborder="0" allowfullscreen></iframe>
 <br>

-Note that in most Threejs examples that you find online it doesn't make any difference whether or not the camera is added to the root scene, but in our case it is very important.
+Note that in most Threejs examples you find online it does not make any difference whether or not the camera is added to the root scene, but in our case it is very important.

 <br>
 **The result**

-We have made 2 screencasts of the result from the output rendered to the Oculus:
+We have made two screencasts of the result from the output rendered to the Oculus:

 <iframe src="https://player.vimeo.com/video/127927801" width="500" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>